White House Coronavirus Official Says Americans Likely Won't See Effects Of Social Distancing For 7 to 14 Days

 During a press conference on Monday, President Trump also signaled that he may ease back social distancing guidelines in “weeks, not months.”

 “Is that advisable?”
 Guthrie asked Birx on Tuesday.
-Birx responded that said officials are watching other countries closely, specifically Italy, as they reach the two week mark of social distancing.
+Birx responded that officials are watching other countries closely, specifically Italy, as they reach the two week mark of social distancing.
 “We are seeing the number of the deaths starting to decline,” she said.

 When pushed about the President’s comments, and other critiques about the impact social distancing will have on the economy, Birx responded, “I think we’re factoring all of those elements in.
 And there’s a fine line and a place to go that balances the needs of the American people both today and tomorrow with the reality of the epidemic.”
-She said the government is collecting “granular data” to help make decisions going forward.
+She added that the government is collecting “granular data” to help make decisions going forward.

 But she stressed that the President’s comments referred to “what we can do in the future, not looking to change what we’re doing now.”